ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  The monolithic architecture pattern is one in which all code is executed as a single process, where information moves between pieces of your system entirely in memory, modeled as simple function calls.
 If you've ever sat down and built a simple application in an afternoon, chances are good it would fall into the category of the monolith.
 Monoliths come in all sorts of shapes and sizes, from very small to massive, multi-million-line projects.

 The key to building a successful monolith is to carefully design the data flows within the application, using domain-driven design.
-You can measure this pretty easily; you want to ensure that when a developer goes to change the functionality of the application, it is obvious where in the monolith they should be working. ey should only need to change code in an obvious and well-defined or confined area to achieve their goal.
+You can measure this pretty easily; you want to ensure that when a developer goes to change the functionality of the application, it is obvious where in the monolith they should be working.
+They should only need to change code in an obvious and well-defined or confined area to achieve their goal.
 Every additional area of the codebase that needs change to meet a functional requirement adds additional complexity or opportunity for error, and in general slows down development.

 Key features of a monolith: